ymz-ncnk/amock/README.md

   }
   arr, pst := m[0]
   if !pst {
-    t.Fatal("no 0 key in CheckCalls result")
+    t.Error("no 0 key in CheckCalls result")
   }
   if len(arr) != 1 {
-    t.Fatal("number of the MethodCallsInfo not equal to 1") }
+    t.Error("number of the MethodCallsInfo not equal to 1") }
   info := arr[0]
   // test info...